 Vineyard 7 & 8.
 Founders Launny and Weezie Steffens purchased 40 acres of land high atop Spring Mountain in 1999.
 Both have traveled extensively in Asia and developed an appreciation for numerology – the numbers chosen for their name are considered lucky in many Asian cultures.
-In another tie in to numbers, Launny has worked in the investment world for decades including for 15 years as the head of private-client business for Merrill Lynch & Co.
+In another tie into numbers, Launny has worked in the investment world for decades including for 15 years as the head of private-client business for Merrill Lynch & Co.
 Today he oversees Spring Mountain Capital, a private investment firm based in Manhattan that he founded in 2001.
-Weezie is a talented artist – some of her works are displayed at the winery including several paintings and over-sized corkscrews.
+Weezie is a talented artist and some of her works are displayed at the winery including several paintings and over-sized corkscrews.

 The winery was built from 2004 through 2008 (and includes an 8,000 square foot crescent shaped cave); the winery is located almost on top of the Spring Mountain ridge at an elevation of slightly above 2000 feet.
-The journey from the town of St. Helena on the valley floor to the winery takes about 15 minutes – on a windy road through the forested slopes of the Mayacamas mountains.
-An elevation of over 2000 feet in Napa county is among a select group of mountain vineyards and wineries.
+The journey from the town of St. Helena on the valley floor to the winery takes about 15 minutes on a windy road through the forested slopes of the Mayacamas mountains.
+Any elevation of over 2000 feet in Napa County is among a select group of mountain vineyards and wineries.
 The Steffen family purchased the vineyards in 1999 and kept some of the original plantings from 1981 as well as planted additional vineyards.
 Grapes from the property used to be sold to Sunny St. Helena (whose location is now home to Merryvale Vineyards).
 Vineyard 7&8’s focus is entirely on two varietals; Chardonnay and Cabernet Sauvignon both of which are planted on the property.

 The winery sits a short ways in on the Spring Mountain “summit winery road” and affords one fantastic views of Mt.
 St. Helena and the neighboring mountains.
-The entrance to the winery is built to resemble a home and first time guests to the property generally aren’t aware of the size and functionality incorporated into the building.
+The entrance to the winery is built to resemble a home and first-time guests to the property generally aren’t aware of the size and functionality incorporated into the building.

 During the first few releases Vineyard 7&8 sold their wines via the wholesale market but have since expanded to now sell direct to consumer.
-Launny and Weezie’s son Wesley is the Estate Director and the Assistant Winemaker – some of his prior experience in the business was as a cellar master at well-known Harlan Estate working with winemaker Bob Levy and at BOND Estates.
+Launny and Weezie’s son Wesley is the Estate Director and the Assistant Winemaker; some of his prior experience in the business was as a cellar master at well-known Harlan Estate working with winemaker Bob Levy and at BOND Estates.
 Wesley also spent time working with Thomas Keller at the acclaimed French Laundry in Yountville.

 And Bob Levy’s wife Martha McClellan is the current Vineyard 7 & 8 winemaker; she has built an impressive resume in the valley with time spent working with properties such as Blankiet Estate, SLOAN Estate and currently at Checkerboard Vineyards.
 Founding winemaker was Luc Morlet (of Napa’s Morlet Vineyards)